 Types of OPT:

 Previous work impacts your eligibility for OPT in the following ways:

 For more information about the application process, including timeline and a list of required documents, please download the forms below.

 Curricular Practical Training (CPT) is employment which is an integral part of an established curriculum, including, but not limited to, internships or practicum courses that require employment.
 Students must be full-time enrolled for two consecutive semesters before they are eligible to apply for CPT.
-Please note that if you engage in more that 12 months of full-time CPT, you will be ineligible for OPT.
+Please note that if you engage in more than 12 months of full-time CPT, you will be ineligible for OPT.
 Part-time CPT, however, does not affect your eligibility for OPT.
-See your ISS advisor at least one month before you would like to being your internship.
+See your ISS advisor at least one month before you would like to begin your internship.

 Academic Training (AT) is work authorization that allows J-1 students to work in the U.S. in a job or internship related to their field of study.
 This authorization requires approval by either St. Edward’s or ISEP and by the student’s home university.
 While AT can be done during or after you finish your exchange program, ISS recommends you not start any employment on AT until you have been in the U.S for at least two months.